Biomaterials-for-Medical-Devices-AI/BioFEFI/docs/users/create_experiment.md

     If your dependent variable is continuous (e.g. stock prices 📈), choose **"Regression"**.

-- Select how you wish to normalise your data.

-    If you select **"Standardization"**, your data will be normalised by subtracting the mean and dividing by the standard deviation for each feature.
-The resulting transformation has a mean of 0 and values are between -1 and 1.

-    If you select **"Minmax"**, your data will be scaled based on the minimum and maximum value of each feature.
-The resulting transformation will have values between 0 and 1.

-    If you select **"None"**, the data will not be normalised.

 - Select your data split method

     **"Holdout"** will create a train-test split with a portion of the data randomly held out to test the model, which will be trained on the remaining portion of the data.